ehallmark/my-labs/lab6/readme.md

 ### Extending Widgets

 As you can see, with even the simplest layouts, the `main()` function can get very cluttered very quickly.
 One way to make our code look neater is creating our own Widgets.
 For example, a "user profile widget" might contain several `QLabel`s (name, emails, etc.), and several `QPushButton`s (contact, add friend, etc.) In the `example4` folder, we can see our own widget in action.

-Open `profile_widget.h`.
+Navigate to the `example4` folder and open the `profile_widget.h`.

 Here, we're defining our own class called ProfileWidget, which _extends_ from the familiar Qt class `QWidget`.
 There are several things worth mentioning:

 First, notice the `Q_OBJECT` macro at the top of the class.
 We put it there so that during compile time, Qt will pick it up and inject necessary Qt code in there.
 The result is stored as a file prefixed by `moc_`.
 Since they're dynamically generated, we shouldn't push them to the repository.

 Second, we are keeping track of every single widget and layout that we have created in the private data variable section.
 Recall that `addWidget()` and `setLayout()` takes in pointers, suggesting that we should dynamically allocate them.
 We keep a copy of those pointers, so that in the destructors, we can delete every UI element that we have created in order to avoid memory leak.

-The constructor of htis class takes in 3 string parameters, with which we can use to dynamically generate the `QLabel`s - that's exactly what's hapepning in a slightly longer `profile_widget.cpp`.
+The constructor of hits class takes in 3 string parameters, with which we can use to dynamically generate the `QLabel`s - that's exactly what's happening in a slightly longer `profile_widget.cpp`.

 But the result of all this refactoring is that we have a very clean `main()` function.
 In fact - it should be kept that way.

+For practice, try changing the application so that it shows your name and email instead.

 ## 3 - Signals and Slots